BDC Hamburger Icon

 Naturally, your employees’ first question will be whether they still have their jobs and how their roles will change.
 Address these issues – even the uncomfortable ones – upfront by describing any immediate changes affecting employees.

 Also, offer reassurance where you can.
 For example, if their employee benefits will remain the same (or improve), emphasize that.
-If their jobs are not at stake, communicate that immediately.
+If their jobs are not at stake, communicate so immediately.
 Write clearly and openly about how the merger will affect their day-to-day operations.

-4. Direct further questions and concerns to HR.
+4. Direct further questions and concerns to HR or another point person.

 Why internal communications are important during mergers and acquisitions